First of all let’s start from the basics and understand what exactly is Egg Donation.

-There is little concern that the infection can be transferred through an egg, but you will not be qualified to donate if you have been treated for chlamydia or gonorrhea within the past 12 months.
+There is minimal risk of infection transmission through an egg, but you won’t meet the eligibility criteria for donation if you’ve received treatment for chlamydia or gonorrhea within the last 12 months.

 Also, you cannot make an oocyte donation if you test positive for syphilis and hepatitis B or C because these diseases can be transferred and inherited.